JimDesu/basis-lang/spec.md

     factorialAcc: n, 1, 'result
 ```

 The `.sub` introducer takes the same signature surface as the regular `.cmd` form (parameters, implicit context parameters, mode markers, failure marks, the `-> name` result designator) and the same body grammar.
-The full failure-mark surface (`:`, `?`, `!` per §4.2) and the full signature surface (PRODUCE, REFERENCE, READ parameters; implicit context parameters; single or multiple writeable parameters) apply identically to subcommands and regular commands.
+The full failure-mark surface (`:`, `?`, `!` per §4.2) and the full signature surface (CREATE, UPDATE, READ parameters; implicit context parameters; single or multiple writeable parameters) apply identically to subcommands and regular commands.

 **Restrictions.** Subcommands are non-method, non-constructor commands:

 - A subcommand has **no receiver**.
 It is not a method (no `Type ::` prefix) and not a multi-receiver method (no parenthesized receiver tuple).
 - A subcommand is **not a constructor**.
-The productive-receiver-of-named-type form `Type 'r:` that introduces a constructor (§3.9) is not admitted on `.sub`.
+The CREATE-receiver-of-named-type form `Type 'r:` that introduces a constructor (§3.9) is not admitted on `.sub`.
 - The **`.implicit` directive does not apply** to subcommands. `.implicit` registers a constructor at module-import time; subcommands are body-local and have no module-import surface to register against.

 **Placement.** Subcommand declarations appear strictly at the top of the enclosing command's body — after the `=` sign and before the body's main statement group (or the `_` placeholder, where the body has no executable statements other than the subcommands themselves).
 They form a contiguous declaration block; once executable statements begin, no further `.sub` declarations are permitted in that body.
 The placement makes all sibling subcommands in scope for each other before any of their bodies execute, supporting mutual recursion among siblings.